zkemail/email-recovery/README.md

 ## Subject Handlers

 Subject handlers define the subjects for recovery emails and how they should be validated.
-We define a universal subject handler which essentially gives 7579 module developers recovery for free.
-The subject is very
+They are designed to be simple and self-contained contracts that hold the modular account-specific logic needed for adding email recovery.
+We define a universal subject handler which essentially gives 7579 module developers recovery for free that is generic to any validator (so long as the validator has functionality to recover itself).
+We also provide a Safe account subject handler which provides email account recovery for 7579-compatible Safe's.

+Subject handlers contain functions for defining the email subjects, of which there are two subject types - acceptance and recovery subjects.
+The acceptance subject is for the email that is displayed to the guardian when they have to accept becoming a guardian for an account.
+The recovery subject is for the email displayed to the guardian when an account is actually being recovered.
+Handlers also contain helper functions to extract the account address from both subject types.
+The acceptance and recovery templates can be written to contain any functional info, but they must contain the account address.
+The subject is an important part of the functional info that is used to generate and verify the zkp.

+Once a new subject has been written and audited, the deployment bytecode of the subject handler can be passed into one of the provided factories, which ensures that the deployment of a module, manager and subject handler are tightly coupled.
+The deployment of these contracts can be attested to via the use of an [ERC-7484 resistry](https://eips.ethereum.org/EIPS/eip-7484).

+### Why write your own subject handler?
+The generic subject handler supported out of the box is sufficiently generic for recovering any modular account via the use of a recovery hash in the email subject, which is validated against when executing recovery.
+A modular account developer may want to provide a more specifc and human readable subject handler for their users.
+It's also possible to write a subject template in a non-english language to support non-english speakers.

+It is important to re-iterate that modular accounts already get account recovery out of the box with these contract, via the use of the unviversal email recovery module.

 ### EmailRecoverySubjectHandler.sol
-TODO add section
+`EmailRecoverySubjectHandler` is a generic subject handler that can be used to recovery any validator.

+The acceptance subject template is:
+`Accept guardian request for {ethAddr}`

+The recovery subject template is:
+`Recover account {ethAddr} via recovery module {ethAddr} using recovery hash {string}`

 ### SafeRecoverySubjectHandler.sol

-TODO update section
-~~`SafeZkEmailRecovery.sol` is an extension of `EmailRecoveryManager.sol` that implements recovery for Safe accounts.
-It provides a good example of how to extend `EmailRecoveryManager.sol` for different account implementations.
-The contract follows the same multi-step process that EmailRecoveryManager.sol does, where guardians must first be accepted before they can initiate recovery.
-The Safe example does not override the acceptance related functions, only the recovery ones.
-This is because the acceptance subject is broad enough that it can stay the same whereas the recovery attempt subject needs additional info in order to complete the recovery request properly.
-This will be a common scenario where only the recovery subject-related functions will need overriding.
+`SafeRecoverySubjectHandler` is a specific subject handler that can be used to recover a Safe.
+It provides a good example of how to write a custom subject handler for a different account implementation.
+In contrast to the `EmailRecoverySubjectHandler`, the Safe subject requires additional info in order to complete the recovery request.

+The acceptance subject remains the same as the acceptance subject is already quite generic.
+This will be a common scenario where only the recovery subject-related functions will need changing.
 A scenario in which you would definitely need to update both is if you wanted to provide email recovery functionality to users who didn't speak English.
-In which case you could translate the required subjects into the chosen language~~
+In which case you could translate the required subjects into the chosen language.

+The acceptance subject template is:
+`Accept guardian request for {ethAddr}`

+The recovery subject template is:
+`Recover account {ethAddr} from old owner {ethAddr} to new owner {ethAddr} using recovery module {ethAddr}`

-## How you can extend EmailRecoveryManager by adding a custom template
+## How you can write a custom subject template

-~~When you know what recovery specific information you need, you can create a new contract, inherit from `EmailRecoveryManager.sol` and extend the relevant functions - note you only have to extend ones that are relevant:~~
+When you know what recovery specific information you need, you can create a new handler contract.
+The following functions must be implemented:

 * `acceptanceSubjectTemplates()`
+* `extractRecoveredAccountFromAcceptanceSubject(bytes[],uint256)`
-* `validateAcceptanceSubjectTemplates()`
+* `validateAcceptanceSubject(uint256,bytes[])`

 * `recoverySubjectTemplates()`
+* `extractRecoveredAccountFromRecoverySubject(bytes[],uint256)`
-* `validateRecoverySubjectTemplates()`
+* `validateRecoverySubject(uint256,bytes[],address)`

-~~These functions, and the functions to validate the subject params are virtual so they can be overridden if a developer wants to change the subjects for a different implementation.
-A good example of this would be this code to add Safe compatibility (Safe recovery requires slightly different args in the subject).
-The account developer can choose any subject that they want if they override the default implementation.
-Here is some more info on subject params:~~
+### How a subject is interpreted

 With an email subject of:
 ```bash
 Recover account 0x50Bc6f1F08ff752F7F5d687F35a0fA25Ab20EF52 to new owner 0x7240b687730BE024bcfD084621f794C2e4F8408f using recovery module 0x344433E549E3F84B68D1aAC5b416Ac5cE2Be1063
 ```

-Where the first address in the subject is accountAddress, second the oldOwner, third newOwner and forth the recoveryModule address
+Where the first address in the subject is the account address recovery is being executed for, the second is the new owner address, and the third is the email recovery module address.
+This subject would lead to the the following subject params

 The subject params would be: